The Student Contract

 As a current student accessing our Personalised Student Portal, we are required to share the data we hold about you with Zengenti (data processor).
 Zengenti will use it to support the delivery of our Personalised Student Portal.

-If I think the personal information the University holds about me is incorrect, how do I get the University to change it?
+If I think the personal data the University holds about me is incorrect, how do I get the University to change it?

 Your address and contact details can be updated within the eVision portal.
-Any other personal information updates can be made by the Student Centre.
-You can contact them at firstname.lastname@example.org.
+Any other personal data updates can be made by the Student Centre.
+You can contact them through Brunel Help.

 What is the Emergency Contact ‘Opt-In’ Scheme?